sultaniman/django-userapp/README.md

 ```

 ### Note
-At Userapp.io you should set first name, last name, email fields for each user
+At Userapp.io you must set first name, last name, email fields for each user.
+Emails should be unique and do not intersect with already existing non-userapp emails.

 ### Django version
 Django>=1.7